angular/angular/guides/schematics.md

 ### Navigation Schematic
-The navigation schematic will create a new component that includes a toolbar with the app name and the side nav responsive based on Material breakpoints.
+The navigation schematic will create a new component that includes a toolbar with the app name and a responsive side nav based on Material breakpoints.

 ```